 Emotions From This Week’s Story

 My Emotions From This Week’s Story are all over the place.
-I have loved this woman since before I even knew she existed and came into my life.
-When I met her, it was like my other half.
+I have loved this woman since before I knew she existed and came into my life.
+When I met her, she was like my other half.
 The fun we have had, the tears we have cried, the food we have cooked, and the yardsales we have done.
 My goodness.
-Shared histories, shared life stories, so much of my adulthood has had her and her family in it.
+Shared histories, life stories, so much of my adulthood has had her and her family in it.

 How We Operate

 When we are both up, we are a bit hard to handle.
 We giggle like schoolgirls, bake, talk, and fix the world’s problems.
 I love all of our history.
 It has shaped me into who I am today.
 It’s like we can read each other’s thoughts.
-We feel when things are not right and we call each other out, in love, when we are screwing up.
+We feel when things are not correct, and we call each other out, in love, when we are screwing up.